Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Hamiltonian dynamics on a symplectic manifold

 We consider Hamiltonian dynamics on $\calM$ with a Hamiltonian $H(x)$.
 A trajectory in $\calM$ is described by a smooth function $x(s)$ of a continuous parameter $s$.
-We characterize such trajectories as those that minimize the first-order action
+We characterize such trajectories as those that extremize the first-order action